Associate Professor of Physics

 One of the reasons researchers are hopeful that a statistical mechanics of spatiotemporal chaos might be developed is that the behavior of many of these systems resembles the phase transitions of equilibrium systems.
 In a paper in Science, I showed that, remarkably, a coarse-graining of a simple spatiotemporal chaotic system is indistinguishable from an equilibrium system of the Ising universality class.

 My scientific interests are quite broad, so I occasionally work on projects far afield from my usual research.
-I have been working with Professor Roxanne Springer at Duke to calculate various quantities using an effective theory of low energy quantum chromodynamics (QCD) --- heavy baryon chiral perturbation theory.
-In the more recent of our two joint papers, at the request of experimentalists at Fermilab, we calculated the decay rates of doubly-heavy baryons into a variety of channels.
+I have been working with Professor Roxanne Springer at Duke to calculate various quantities using effective theories of low energy quantum chromodynamics (QCD).
+In our most recent work, we found that a new 3-body force is required to describe the interactions of 3 nucleons when 2 of them are charged (but that force is not needed when only one is charged).
+In earlier work, at the request of experimentalists at Fermilab, we calculated the decay rates of doubly-heavy baryons into a variety of channels.

 - P. Melby, A. Prevost, D. A. Egolf, and J. S. Urbach, Depletion force in a bi-disperse granular layer, Phys.
 Rev. E 76, 051307 (2007).